 The column where you get to put your lighting questions to the head of the Ovia lighting business, Mike Collins, and his team of technical experts.

-Thanks to Jason Wood at AJ Electrical Services for this month’s query.
-A special edition Ovia travel mug is on its way to him!
+Thanks to Neil Edgerley at WNE Services, for this month’s question.
+As is the case with every question we publish, a special edition Ovia travel mug is on its way to him!

 Got a question for Mike and the Ask Ovia team?
 You can submit your query by clicking here

 Visit the special Ask Ovia microsite by clicking here